****PreK Registration for the 2022-2023 school year will begin in January 2022.****

-Eligible children are those who reside within the school district and are three and four years of age on or before December 1st of the year in which he or she is enrolled, or who will otherwise be first eligible to enter public school kindergarten commencing with the following school year.
+Eligible children are those who reside within the school district and are 3 and 4 years of age on or before December 1st of the year in which he or she is enrolled, or who will otherwise be first eligible to enter public school kindergarten commencing with the following school year.
 Selection is based on a lottery system.

 Transportation is NOT provided and is the responsibility of the parent/caregiver.

 UPK Registration Process

 The number of available Pre-Kindergarten slots for the District is determined annually by the NYS Education Department (SED).

 1. Complete the Universal Pre-K Application (ONLINE REGISTRATION, Download the full PDF application linked below, or pick up a copy from the District Central Administration Building or School Main Offices.
 Contact the Pre-K office with any questions.)